brendawjy/brendawjy.github.io/_pages/about.md

 Hi, welcome to my home page!

 # About me
 I am a PhD candidate in the Department of Economics at University of Insubria, specifically in the Methods and Models for Economic Decisions (MMED) program.
-My research interest is development economics and focuses on the inequality of opportunity, economics of education, and their intersection.
+My research interest is development economics and focuses on the inequality of opportunity, economics of education, along with their intersection.
 Currently I am examining the channel between family norms and childcare decision in European setting with EU-SILC data.

 ## Education
 - PhD candidate in Methods and Models for Economic Decisions, (started in November 2023)